-From a Scottish surname which was originally derived from a place name, itself probably derived from the Brythonic element cet
+From a Scottish surname that was originally derived from a place name, itself probably derived from the Brythonic element cet

 .
 This was the surname of a long line of Scottish nobles.
 It has been used as a given name since the 19th century.

 KUNALA m Sanskrit

 in Sanskrit.
 This was the name of a son of the 3rd-century BC Indian emperor Ashoka.

-LEOPOLD m German, Dutch, English, Slovene, Polish
+LEOPOLD m German, Dutch, English, Czech, Slovak, Slovene, Polish